NeroReflex/vulkan-framework/README.md

 I have headache since that day.
 This project will support async runtimes in response!

+The async runtime support is fully optional and the framework will be usable just by itself, this is also what it is provided with examples.

 ## Portability
 This project is designed to run everywhere vulkan 1.0.0 with no extensions is supported and a rust compiler is available!